-I turn back to the building but there is no building.
-Just palm trees scattered on the shore.
+I turn back to the building but there is no building, just palm trees scattered on the shore.
 Most are broken and bare — bulging tumors that once held fronds.
-Cut by the horizon, a huge moon dazzles the water.
+Cut in half by the horizon, an immense moon dazzles the water.
 I wait to see it rise but it doesn’t move.
-It’s fixed in space.

 João 3 pushes it forward, starts flapping his arms and cackling.
 He’s crazy . . .

-Soon I gain control.
+Quickly I rise, terrified at first.
+But the higher I go the smoother it gets — I soon gain control.
 I’m over the waves now, dipping and diving like a seabird.
-I beat my wings to take me higher — Up to the clouds — and zip around them like gates in a slalom.
+I beat my wings to carry me higher — Up to the clouds — and zip around them like gates in a slalom.
 I soar even higher — Look at the stars — when something below catches my eye.
-The beach has turned into a bright band of light running on and on.
+The beach has turned into a bright band of light, running on and on.

 Hello, she says as I draw near.
 I saw you flying up there.
 So beautiful, so free.
 Put your wings down here and have a drink on me.